j-ew-s/GoApiStudy/README.md

 To download Gorilla Mux  use go get github.com/gorilla/mux This command will download the src to your GOPATH\src\github.com\gorilla folder, and when your project need this src, it will import from this destination folder.

+### 3° Commit
+Adding new routs to API.
+There is a rout that handle a ID and show the ID requested.